Introduction.

 Optogenetic self stimulation of the reward pathway.

 Electrically stimulating the ventral tegmental area, which also elevates dopamine in the nucleus accumbens, is both rewarding and addictive.
 However, the electrical stimulation quickly spreads out from the brain area being stimulated, preventing reliable neuroanatomical/neurochemical inferences.
 To get around this problem, Li et al took advantage of a newer technique called optogenetic stimulation.
 Optogenetic stimulation is not only better at confining stimulation to a localized area, it also provides precise millisecond control.
-In earlier research, Paoli et al (2018) found that mice will readily self stimulate by pressing a bar when the ontogenetic stimulation is experienced as rewarding.
+In earlier research, Paoli et al (2018) found that mice will readily self stimulate by pressing a bar when the optogenetic stimulation is experienced as rewarding.

 Optogenetic stimulation requires that the relevant neurons are infected with a virus that inserts a gene into the neuron’s genome that encodes a light-sensitive protein (a type of rhodopsin, similar to that which provides black and white vision in our eye).
 The rhodopsin embeds into the neuron’s cell membrane where it can be stimulated by a tiny optic fiber implanted into ventral tegmental area.
-When light is delivered through the optic fiber, the rhodopsin opens an ion channel that depolarizes the ventral segmental neurons causing neurotransmitter release into the nucleus accumbens.
+When light is delivered through the optic fiber, the rhodopsin opens an ion channel that depolarizes the ventral segmental neurons causing dopamine release into the nucleus accumbens.

 As with cocaine self administration, mice found this ontogenetic stimulation highly rewarding and readily learned to self stimulate by pressing a bar.
 After the mice were reliably self stimulating, a foot shock was paired with subsequent stimulations.
 As with cocaine self administration, some mice continued self administration (were “persisters”) while others became “renouncers” and quit.